 (image via Contigo)

-The newest location of Easy Tiger right of I-35 at Middle Fiskville Road, boasts a lot more space than its downtown location making it the ideal place for meeting up with your friends with kids on Friday for happy hour.
+The newest location of Easy Tiger right off of I-35 at Middle Fiskville Road, boasts a lot more space than its downtown location making it the ideal place for meeting up with your friends with kids for breakfast, lunch or happy hour.
 Think burgers, kale salad, and a variety of sausages with all of the fixings.
 I like the Kielbasa on a pretzel bun.

 (image via 6Street)